- Agribusiness Lending

 The experience we have gained in many years of close collaboration with our clients gives firm attorneys a deep understanding of the business of commercial lending.
 Together with our clients we get deals done.

-We work in specialized teams on behalf of our clients, keeping them involved through all phases of the lending process, from the initial structuring of the facilities through the negotiation of commitments, the drafting and negotiation of the loan documents, to the closing and beyond.
+We work in specialized teams on behalf of our clients, keeping them involved through the lending process, from the initial structuring of the facilities through the negotiation of commitments, the drafting and negotiation of the loan documents, to the closing and beyond.
 In addition, our attorneys have extensive experience in debt restructurings and workouts, both inside and outside of bankruptcy.

 - We served as counsel to an agent bank in a $400 million secured revolving credit facility in favor of a national credit card processing company.
 Facilities included two U.S. credit agreements and one Canadian credit agreement with common collateral and an inter-creditor arrangement.